jesdumas/jesdumas.github.io/index.md

 ## Welcome to my portfolio!

 Hello.
 I'm Jesse, an engineer with expertise modeling fluids and  combustion.
-I'm also skilled at statistical analysis.
+I'm also skilled at statistical analysis and interested in data science.

-Much of the analytical work I’ve done is unfortunately proprietary, so I’m showcasing side projects and some work from my master’s degree here.
+Much of the professional work I’ve done is unfortunately proprietary, so I’m showcasing side projects and some work from my master’s degree here.

 Please see my [LinkedIn profile](https://www.linkedin.com/in/jessedumas/) for details on my professional work.
 Feel free to reach out if you'd like to work with me.